Yandex Cloud

 Requirements for a jump host VM:

-• Hosted in the same network as the required Yandex Data Processing cluster.
+• It must be hosted in the same network as the required Yandex Data Processing cluster.

-• Security group settings that allow traffic exchange with the cluster via the corresponding components' ports.
+• Security group settings must allow traffic exchange with the cluster via the ports of the appropriate components.

 To connect to the Yandex Data Processing host port you need, run the following command: